 Through didactic coursework and hands-on learning opportunities, these programs prepare individuals to use their knowledge of organizational behavior, communication studies, finance and marketing in real-world scenarios.
+In most programs, students are required to complete hands-on practicums prior to graduation.

 Admission to a bachelor's program in management requires a minimum of a high school diploma or GED, and certain schools may have additional application requirements, such as GPA thresholds or specific preparatory courses.